thebasilisk/thebasilisk/README.md

 👋 Hi, I'm Basil (he/him)

 I'm a software engineer currently working primarily on personal projects in Rust.
-Most recently I've been learning graphics programming, but also have had a great time building in game engines, blockchain, native macOS, the web, and more with a variety of languages.
+I've been learning GPU programming recently, but also have had a great time working with game engines, blockchain, native macOS, the web, machine learning, music/audio processing and more using a variety of languages.

 Recently I've: